MOSEK/mosek.rust/doc/source/consts.rst

 ``const MSK_RES_TRM_OBJECTIVE_RANGE                     : i32 = 10002``
     The optimizer terminated on the bound of the objective range.
 ``const MSK_RES_TRM_STALL                               : i32 = 10006``
     The optimizer is terminated due to slow progress.

-    Stalling means that numerical problems prevent the optimizer from making reasonable progress and that it make no sense to continue.
-    In many cases this happens if the problem is badly scaled or otherwise ill-conditioned.
-There is no guarantee that the solution will be (near) feasible or near optimal.
-However, often stalling happens near the optimum, and the returned solution may be of good quality.
-Therefore, it is recommended to check the status of then solution.
-If the solution near optimal the solution is most likely good enough for most practical purposes.

-    Please note that if a linear optimization problem is solved using the interior-point optimizer with basis identification turned on, the returned basic solution likely to have high accuracy, even though the optimizer stalled.

-    Some common causes of stalling are a) badly scaled models, b) near feasible or near infeasible problems and c) a non-convex problems.
-Case c) is only relevant for general non-linear problems.
-It is not possible in general for |mosek| to check if a specific problems is convex since such a check would be NP hard in itself.
-This implies that care should be taken when solving problems involving general user defined functions.

 ``const MSK_RES_TRM_USER_CALLBACK                       : i32 = 10007``
     The user-defined progress call-back function terminated the optimization.
 ``const MSK_RES_WRN_ANA_ALMOST_INT_BOUNDS               : i32 = 904``